Industrial Deafness Claims

 - Providing staff with adequate warnings of high noise in specific areas of the workplace

 Employers should also train staff to ensure that they recognise potential risks to themselves and within the working environment.
-This is complimented through regular checks of the workplace, thorough maintenance of noise producing machinery and equipment and frequent reviews of health and safety measures.

 What might cause industrial deafness?